rust-lang/rfcs/text/0000-generic-dependent-consts.md

 `Drawbacks` section as valid code.
-This seems unnecessary if a `const` declaration is viewed as purely creating its own item, but it seems that this code should be accepted if a `const` declaration is viewed as instead creating something more like an alias or macro simply expanding to some inlinable constant expression.
+This seems unnecessary if a `const` declaration is viewed as purely creating its own item, but it seems that this code should be accepted if a `const` declaration is viewed as instead creating something more like an alias or macro, simply expanding to some inlined constant expression when used.

 # Unresolved questions

 This design omits some possible extensions, such as allowing other forms of expressions to be considered equal during type checking.

-Allowing constraints on associated constant values, CTFE, and most other constant-related features are likewise ignored.
-Any interaction with CTFE may be obvious, by using the heuristic that constant functions should behave as if their code was simply inlined everywhere that they are used.
+CTFE, constraints on associated constant values, and most other constant-related features are likewise ignored.
+The interaction with CTFE might be obvious, if we can count on the heuristic that constant functions should behave as if their code was inlined.